Colex317/Project-4-Group-7_Diabetes_Prediction/README.md

 ## Logistic Regression

-Logistic regression is a predictive analysis that estimates/models the probability of an event occurring based on a given dataset.
-This dataset contains both independent variables, or predictors, and their corresponding dependent variables, or responses.
+Logistic regression estimates/models the probability of an event occurring based on a given dataset.
+This dataset contains independent variables, or predictors, and their corresponding dependent variables, or responses.
 Logistic regression is a widely used statistical method for binary classification problems, making it an ideal choice for diabetes prediction.

 1. [Logistic Regression Model (using the label and ordinal encoding dataset)](https://github.com/Colex317/Project-4-Group-7_Diabetes_Prediction/blob/main/diabetes_prediction_logistic_regression_label_encoding.ipynb)
 2. [Logistic Regression Model (using the One-Hot Encoding and StandardScaler dataset)](https://github.com/Colex317/Project-4-Group-7_Diabetes_Prediction/blob/main/diabetes_prediction_logistic_regression_one_hot_encoding.ipynb)